Param-Harrison/kidzode/public/courses/pixel-heroes/timestable_fireworks.md

 print("YOU DID IT!
 VICTORY!")
 ```

-## ✨ Magic Moment
-Every answer gets a celebration - learning math feels like winning!

-## 💡 Important Things to Remember
+## Remember
-- You can add text after the answer to make it fun
+- Add text after the answer to make it fun
-- Celebrations make learning more enjoyable
+- Celebrations make learning enjoyable!
-- The same code works, just with extra excitement!
-- Making things fun helps you remember better!

-## 🎨 Try This Next!
+## Try This
-Try different celebrations like "AWESOME!" or "PERFECT!" or "AMAZING!"
+Try "AWESOME!" or "PERFECT!" or "AMAZING!"

-## 🤔 Stuck?
-Check This!
+## If Stuck
-- **No fireworks?** Make sure you have the text after `{answer}`
+- Make sure text comes after `{answer}`
-- **Want different emojis?** Try ⭐ or 🎉 or 🏆
+- Try different emojis like ⭐ or 🎉
-- **Too much celebration?** Remove the emoji if you want it simpler

-## 🌟 Show Your Parents!
-"Look!
-I made learning times tables fun with victory celebrations!"

-You just unlocked the **Victory Celebrator** superpower! ⭐
+You did it! ⭐